 According to the City of Jordan zoning code, there are no wild and scenic rivers or critical areas within or adjacent to the project area.

-A Shoreland Overlay District5 follows Sand Creek through the project limits and a 100-year floodplain lies within and adjacent to the project limits (see Figure 4).
+Two Shoreland Overlay Districts are located within the project limits; one follows Sand Creek and the other follows Perennial Stream A. Additionally, a 100-year floodplain lies within and adjacent to the project limits (see Figure 4).